syler11/MS3-ProGroup-App/README.md

 ## Skeleton

 ### Wireframes
-Each wireframe image below contains three sub images, one for desktop, tablet and mobile
+Each wireframe contains three sub images, one for desktop, tablet and mobile

 Page | Wireframe |
 ------------ | -------------